-Lucy Miller Murray holds a Bachelor’s degree from Chestnut Hill College, a Master’s degree from Temple University, and a certificate from the Publishing Procedures Course at Radcliffe College.
+Lucy Miller Murray holds a Bachelor’s degree from Chestnut Hill College, a Master’s degree from Temple University, and a certificate in Publishing Procedures from Radcliffe College.
 She was a member of the adjunct faculty in English at Harrisburg Area Community College.
 Her music studies include work with Benjamin Whitten of West Chester University, Daniel Epstein of the Raphael Trio, Stuart Malina, Music Director of the Harrisburg Symphony, and Peter Sirotin and Ya-Ting Chang of the Mendelssohn Piano Trio.
-She has been a regular participant in the Raphael Trio Chamber Music Workshop, the Lake Placid Chamber Music Workshop, and the Curtis Institute’s Chamber Music for Adult Musicians.

 |Photo by Christian Steiner|